-The Thandwe Marine Product (TMP) Company Limited will use 2% of the investment amount for the EMP cost.
+The total investment of The Thandwe Marine Product (TMP) Company Limited is 1,000,000,000 MMK (1 billion), and TMP will use 2% of the total investment amount for the EMP cost.

-1.16 Corporate Social Responsibility
+1.15 Corporate Social Responsibility

 The project proponent should contribute 2% of the net profit for Corporate Social Responsibility (CSR) for the development of local communities.